Elliott Bay, Seattle, Washington 1976

 Instant royalty-free digital download.
 No watermark.
 You will receive a JPG image of between 3000 and 4000 pixels on the longest side.
 Perfect for prints, books, media, creative projects, and more.
 The download link will appear in the checkout after successful purchase

-- Buy 5 or more photos and get a 15% discount
+- Buy 5 or more photos and save 15%

 This photograph, taken in 1976, captures a wide aerial view overlooking Elliott Bay and the Seattle waterfront during a period of industrial transition and urban change.
 The piers, warehouses, and working docks along Alaskan Way still dominated the shoreline, reflecting Seattle’s long history as a shipping, fishing, and maritime hub.
 The Terminal area, Pier warehouses, and large freight facilities visible here were central to the Port of Seattle’s economy through much of the 20th century.